evanca/quick-portfolio/scope.md

 </style>

 # Scope
-To understand how an 'innovation hub' develops, we will analyze more than thirty-five years of patent data in the United States from 1976-2014.
+To understand how this development of an _innovation hub_ happens in a city, we will analyze more than thirty-five years of patent data in the United States from 1976-2014.
 Our regression analysis will explore three dimensions that influence the growth of innovation: regulation, socioeconomic diversity, and the spatial geography of the city.

 # Problem Statement: